Systematic Assessment of Fuzzers using Mutation Analysis: Technical Background

 Given this error model, the idea of \mua is to collect possible fault patterns (a single fault pattern is called a \emph{mutation operator}), identify possible faults in the program (called \emph{mutations}), generate corresponding faulty programs (called \emph{mutants}) each containing a single \emph{mutation}, and finally evaluate each \emph{mutant} separately using each fuzzer and check whether the fuzzer is able to detect the changed behavior of the mutant (called \emph{killing the mutant}).

-In summary, we can use the huge body of work on mutation analysis as an effective method to compare fuzzers by using the number of mutants killed by each fuzzer as criteria.
+In summary, we can use the huge body of work on mutation analysis as an effective method to compare fuzzers by using the number of mutants killed by each fuzzer as the criterion.